salmonberrypi/salmonberrypi.github.io/README.md

 ## Focus on managing rather than providing

-An Ethernet switch on board seems like a great idea.
-However, there are more cost effective, more scalable 3rd party offers that offer more flexibility if kept off-board.
+Given the compactness possible, an Ethernet switch on board seems like a great idea.
+However, there are more cost-effective, more scalable 3rd party offers that offer more flexibility if kept off-board.
+The investment in jacks, cables isn't offset by any perceived compactness or efficiency gains as these switching complexes are complicated in their own right.
+And many chipsets from Asia are not really readily available either.

 A terminal server is not really optional, out-of-band access to console is necessary.
 There are projects like [freetserv](https://freetserv.github.io) that can be used as inspiration here, although might benefit from modernization given its almost a decade old.